 2. Explain your expectations

-Once you’ve acknowledged their intentions, be clear about your expectations.
+Once you’ve acknowledged their intentions and shown gratitude, be clear about your expectations.
 Don’t just say “stop giving too many gifts.”
 Be explicit so you avoid further miscommunication.
-For instance:
+For instance, they can:

 - Limit gift-giving to special occasions like birthdays or the holidays

 - Put a cap on how much they spend so they don’t buy him a $400 iPad

 - Ask for specific things you approve, like clothes, coloring books or board games

 You can also offer alternative gifts more appropriate for you and your family.
 If your parents are set on spending $400, maybe that can go towards a savings account or college fund.
 They can give diapers instead of the latest toys.
 Or they can give “experience gifts” such as an annual pass to the zoo.

 3. Give information about the downsides of spoiling kids

 Many grandparents shrug off suggestions to stop spoiling their grandchildren.
 “I’m a grandma—I’m supposed to spoil my grand kids!”
 Or “I raised you and you turned out all right!”
 They feel they’re exempt or even have a duty to give over-the-top gifts.